Jeremiah 48:45-47

 God’s judgment against nations is severe and decisive, yet His purposes ultimately include the possibility of restoration beyond destruction.

 46 Woe to you, O Moab!
-The people of Chemosh are undone; for your sons are taken away captive, and your daughters into captivity.
+The people of Chemosh have perished; for your sons have been taken into exile and your daughters have gone into captivity.

 God’s judgment against nations is severe and decisive, yet His purposes ultimately include the possibility of restoration beyond destruction.